matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

 regarding data deletion and retention.
 Profile data *should* be cleared when a user is deactivated.
 While homeservers *should* cache remote profiles, they *should* implement strategies that do not exceed 24 hours to minimize the risk of unintended data persistence.

+To minimise the impact of abuse, clients should offer suitable defaults for the users they will display the profile fields from.
+A user may *choose* to display fields from all users globally, but *by default* profiles should only be shown when the users share a room (or the current one).

 ## Unstable Prefixes